 Therefore, no country can circumvent human rights law by “opting out” of a convention, nor by ratifying it with “reservations”.
 Such tactics are only evidence of intent to disregard international law, and thus do not evade – but rather escalate – full liability for violations.

-Treaties can be Stricken as Unlawful – There is an important difference between “Conventions”, which recognize and codify universal rights and doctrines of law, and mere “Treaties”, by which countries agree to cooperate in particular matters of governance.
+There is an important difference between “Conventions”, which recognize and codify universal rights and doctrines of law, and mere “Treaties”, by which countries agree to cooperate in particular matters of governance.

 Treaties are subject to all “relevant rules of international law” (1969 Law of Treaties, Article 31.3), and any provision which “leads to a result which is… unreasonable” by violating international rights is invalid (Article 32).
 “A treaty is void if… it conflicts with a preemptory norm of general international law”, meaning if it violates any prohibitions protecting human rights or national sovereignty (Article 53).
 “The validity of a treaty… may be impeached”, and the treaty thereby declared invalid, for being unlawful (Article 42.1).
 Such treaty “which is in conflict” with international law thus automatically “becomes void and terminates” (Article 64).